 For any dataset, JReport automatically adds fields to it when fields are added to the data components that use the dataset, and removes the fields from the dataset once you remove them from the data components that use it.
 So there generally is no need to ever add or remove fields from a dataset specifically.
 However, in the Manage Datasets dialog, you can still manually add or remove data fields from a dataset.

+to adjust the order of the added fields in the Dataset box.
 For a dataset created on a query, stored procedure, imported SQL, UDS, or HDS, you can filter on any DBField in the data resource, or a parameter or valid formula that is in the same catalog data source as the data resource.
 For a dataset created on a business view, you can only filter on a group or detail object in the business view.

-6. In the value text field, click Choose button to specify the value of how to filter the field in the displayed dialog or input the value manually.
+to specify the value of how to filter the field in the displayed dialog or input the value manually.
 You can use a DBField or a formula as the value to filter the dataset, or the special field User Name or a parameter to filter the dataset dynamically (for the usage of parameters in filter conditions, see the example in Dynamically Filtering Queries).

 When you type in the value, if multiple values are required, they should be separated with ",", and if "," or "\" is contained in the values, write it as "\," or "\\".